How 1Gbps Business Internet is Limiting Your Potential

 Hybrid working is here to stay.

 In April 2023, Central London workers came into the office on average 2.3 days per week, with most employers supporting remote work in some capacity.
-And a good corporate internet connection is essential for private VPNs that allow remote users to access private company data.
+And a good commercial internet connection is essential for private VPNs that allow remote users to access private company data.

 Reliable online connectivity enables remote employees to access resources easily, participate in virtual collaboration effectively, and work productively.
 On the flip side, frequent connection drops interrupt important tasks and adversely impact customer service and employee morale.